-4.1 SMOKE ZONE DESCRIPTIONS:
+4.1 SMOKE ZONE DESCRIPTIONS

-SPEC WRITER NOTE: Identify all of the notification zones that are to have voice messages for the fire alarm manufacturer to program.
+SPEC WRITER NOTES: Identify all of the notification zones that are to have voice messages for the fire alarm manufacturer to program.
 They are usually defined by the smoke barriers within the facility.
-It is preferable to use compass designations versus activities such as "pharmacy area" to facilitate future building modifications without having to change the voice messages.
+It is preferable to use compass designations versus activities such as "office area" to facilitate future building modifications without having to change the voice messages.

-4.2 DIGITIZED VOICE MESSAGES:
+4.2 DIGITIZED VOICE MESSAGES

 A. Digitized voice messages shall be provided for each smoke zone of Buildings // indicate buildings //.
-The messages shall be arranged with a 3 second alert tone, a // "Code Red" // "Nurse Blaze" // "Doctor Firestone" // message and a description of the fire alarm area (building number, floor, level and smoke zone).
-A sample of such a message is as follows: Alert Tone Code Red Building One, Second Floor, East Wing Code Red Building One, Second Floor, East Wing Code Red Building One, Second Floor, East Wing
+The messages shall be arranged with a 3 second alert tone, a message and a description of the fire alarm area (building number, floor, level and smoke zone).
+A sample of such a message is as follows:

+Alert Tone

+Building One, Second Floor, East Wing Building One, Second Floor, East Wing Building One, Second Floor, East Wing

-4.3 LOCATION OF VOICE MESSAGES:
+4.3 LOCATION OF VOICE MESSAGES

-Upon receipt of an alarm signal from the building fire alarm system, the voice communication system shall automatically transmit a 3 second tone alert and a pre-recorded fire alarm message throughout // the floor in alarm, the floor above and the floor below // the building //.
+A. Upon receipt of an alarm signal from the building fire alarm system, the voice communication system shall automatically transmit a 3 second tone alert and a pre-recorded fire alarm message throughout // the floor in alarm, the floor above and the floor below // the building //.

-- - END - -
+- - - END - - -